puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_commit/readme.md

     the view of constraints and consistency.
     This phase can be skipped with "do-validate" flag.
 4. Confirmed commit - It is used for locking of device configuration, so no other transaction can touch this device.
+This phase can be skipped with "do-confirmed-commit" flag.
 5. Confirming commit (submit configuration) - Persisting all changes on devices and in the PostgreSQL database.
 UniConfig transaction is closed.